Segfault1602/sfFDN/docs/manual/filters.md

 Key fields:

 - `t60s`: Two target T60 values, for low and high frequencies.
 - `delay`: Delay in samples used by the design equation.
-A negative value is an inference sentinel only when the filter is placed in an `FDNConfig` loop or dedicated attenuation slot.
+A non-positive value is derived from the primary delay bank when the filter is placed in an `FDNConfig` loop or dedicated attenuation slot.
 - `sample_rate`: Sampling rate used during design.

 ### Three-Band Filter